 Will the landlord verify my income before renting the house?

 A landlord may or may not verify your income.
 In case they do, they will ask for copies of statements.
-Don’t worry, they ask for them just so they can be sure that you are capable of paying the rent regularly.
+Don’t worry; they ask for them so that they can be sure that you can pay the rent regularly.

 How much rent can I afford to pay?

-The best realtors in business suggest that one should not spend more than 30% of their gross monthly income on rent.
+The best realtors in business suggest spending at most 30% of their gross monthly income on rent.
 Before renting a home, check that your total living expenses do not exceed the net monthly income.